sesh/piprot/README.md

     # Generated with piprot 0.7.0
     # Your requirements are 236 days out of date

 Using --outdated will show only the out of date requirements, pretty much the same as running `pip list -o`, except on a requirements file.

     > piprot --outdated
     six (1.6.1) is 107 days out of date.
 Latest is 1.7.3 doge (3.4.0) is 129 days out of date.
 Latest is 3.5.0 Your requirements are 236 days out of date

-Yep, you can use stdin as well
+Yep, you can use stdin as well if you really want to, but there are better tools for working with packages installed in your environment.

     pip freeze | piprot

 And what I like to do is use --verbatim and push it back out into another file.

     piprot --verbatim > reqs.txt

+### Working with your environment

+piprot is designed around working with requirements defined in a requirements file.
+Check out [pip-tools](https://github.com/nvie/pip-tools) if you're looking for something similar that's designed for use against the packages that you actually have installed.

 ### Tests